The best tips for a trip to Canada

 When using ATMs, preferably choose those located within banks or official exchange offices.
 These locations generally offer higher security and are less prone to tampered devices that copy card data.
 It is advisable to avoid withdrawing large amounts of cash and instead withdraw smaller amounts to avoid drawing constant attention to your wallet.
 Additionally, using ATMs in well-lit and busy areas can minimize the risk.

 Technological protection measures can also be helpful.
 Activate notifications for each transaction to be immediately informed about unusual activities.
-Many banks offer mobile apps with advanced security features that make it easy to block the card immediately in case of loss.
+Many banks offer Mobile apps with advanced security features that make it easy to block the card immediately in case of loss.
 Furthermore, it is worth using a credit card with NFC technology for added security, as it allows direct contact with the terminal and makes copying the card more difficult.

 Anzeige